 Unit rationale, description and aim

 In Australia, it is estimated that mental illness will affect at least 1 in 5 adults and 1 in 10 children in any given year.
-The growing number of people diagnosed with mental illness indicates a need for clinicians to utilise targeted strategies to support appropriate interventions and recovery-oriented models of care.
-Such models of care are integral to transforming attitudes and practice in mental health from paternalistic to socially inclusive and culturally safe practice which supports the dignity and rights of mental health consumers.
+The growing number of people diagnosed with mental illness indicates a need for mental health professionals to utilise targeted strategies to support appropriate interventions and recovery-oriented models of practice.
+Such models of practice are integral to transforming attitudes and practice in mental health from paternalistic to socially inclusive and culturally safe practice which supports the dignity and rights of mental health consumers.

-The aim of this unit is to provide students with a sound understanding of recovery-oriented principles and to allow them to critically reflect on the way in which their learning of recovery-oriented practices has impacted on their clinical practice.
+The aim of this unit is to provide students with a sound understanding of recovery-oriented principles and trauma informed care and to allow them to critically reflect on the way in which their learning of recovery-oriented and trauma informed practices has impacted on their practice.

 2025 10